bloominstituteoftechnology/ios-message-board/iOS Message Board/iOS Message Board/References/README.md

 8. Add an outlet from the text field, and an action from it as well.
 Set the action's event to "Did End On Exit".

 #### MessageThreadDetailTableViewController
+> Doesn't mention making reuse identifiers for the table cell

 1. Add a second `UITableViewController` scene to the storyboard.
 2. Create a "Show" segue from the **first table view controller's cell** to this new table view controller scene.
 Give the segue an identifier.